Actually, a bit of further ado. To start we should probably explain exactly what fiber optic cables are and how they differ from metal wiring.

 All of those things are great for electrical applications, but when it comes to network and telecomm situations, it turns out that Ye Olde Coppere Wyre isn’t necessarily the only game in town…and thus we come to the optical fiber.
 Instead of braided or bundled metal, optical fibers are glass or plastic strands, each only slightly thicker than a single human hair, used to transmit light.
 As early as 1880, Alexander Graham Bell (aka the guy that invented phones) was using fiber optics to transmit voice signals over an “optical beam”, though it would be some time before the technology was refined enough to be commercially adopted for data transmission.
 In fact, I’m fairly certain Bell didn’t know much about computer networks at all.

 So now, with that out the way, let’s see why fiber might be a better choice in these applications than copper.

 Efficiency and Security

 I’m about to make kind of a gross metaphor, but bear with me.
 Much like fiber in the body, fiber optic cables get a lot of stuff where it’s going, fast.
 Only in the case of cables, the “stuff” is data, not…well, you know.
-Basically, when compared to copper, fiber optic is much more efficient and secure for network applications.
+Basically, when compared to copper, fiber optic is much more efficient and secure for applications.
 Fiber optic cables can transmit far more information, with a greater degree of fidelity, over greater distances.
 And since it’s harder to “tap” than copper, it has the added benefit of extra security for the data being transmitted.

 To Boldly Go Where No Cable Has Ever Gone Before